jangelchik/basketball_efficiency/data_and_plots.md

 # We want to investigate the predictivity of regular season wins based on a team roster's individual efficiency metrics from the prior year.
-### More simply, do efficiency metrics truly capture a player's contribution to his team's success.
+## More simply, do efficiency metrics truly capture a player's contribution to his team's success?

 There are a handful of efficiency metrics that are worth invesitgating here: